NR SA RedCap

 Log Analysis

-Now let's look into lower layer transactions with RB map.
+Now let’s look at the lower layer transactions with the RB map.

 RRC / NAS Signaling